 The Elstal Olympic Village was built for the 1936 Olympic Games in Berlin, Germany.
-At that time, the Nazis were had taken power and Hitler wanted to use the international event to showcase national socialism to the world.
+At that time, the Nazis had taken power and Hitler wanted to use the international event to showcase national socialism to the world.
 No expense was spared on the venues.
 The Olympic Village in Elstal was converted into a barracks after the games and left abandoned after World War 2.
-It remains as such to this day.
+It remains as such to this day and is a favourite of European urban explorers.

 This is the article about the 1936 Berlin Olympics at About.com -